 Any kids that needed a place to be and learn, I would do my best to ensure the school was open and available – ideally for extended hours too.
 This would be more like a library or cafe – come and go as needed with supervision and a safe place to do work.
 Watching TV, playing games, and virtually collaborating with others would be ok too, as long as school progress is made.

 Sure, there are probably a million regulatory and logistical reasons why the above isn’t possible, but this is just one quick and simplified example of how schools might choose to respond in more meaningful ways.
-If given the choice for my own kids, I’d be interested in something that might be experimental if it seems well planned and thought out.
+If given a choice for my own kids, I’d be interested in something that might be experimental if it seems well-planned and thought out.
 We might really have an opportunity for systemic change here.

 My Biggest Fear